VT-DevGiT/WarnSystem/README.md

 ## Installation

 1. [Install Synapse](https://github.com/SynapseSL/Synapse/wiki#hosting-guides).
-2. Place the [dll](https://github.com/VT-DevGit/WarnSystem/releases/) file in your plugin directory.
+2. Place the [dll](https://github.com/VT-DevGit/WarnSystem/releases/) plugin in your plugin directory and module in the module directory.
 3. Restart/Start your server.

 ## Specification